CaiCharley/videoOCR/README.md

 - `<video>`: This argument is required and it should be the path to the video file you want to process.
 - `<output>`: This argument is option and is the path to save the CSV.
 By default, it saves to the same directory as the video.
 - `<language>`: This argument is optional and it should be the language model for Pytesseract.
-The default is `eng` ( English).
+The default is `en` ( English).
 You can provide other language codes supported by Tesseract.
 - `<frame_rate>`: This argument is optional and it specifies the number of frames to skip for processing.
 By default, this value is `10`, which seems to give an ok compromise between detected text and and processing speed.
 - `-p` or `--preview`: This argument is optional.
 If included, it enables a preview of the video.
 - `-w` or `--whitelist`: This argument is optional.
 If included it lets you specify characters to whitelist in OCR.
-By default, numerals are whitelisted: `"0123456789."`
+By default, numerals are whitelisted: `"0123456789"`
 - `-j` or `--json`: This argument is optional.
 If included, it enables the output of a JSON file with the OCR strings and  their confidence scores.
 - "-c" or "--crop": This argument is optional.
 If included, it enables cropping of the video by selecting a region